kimatata/embeded-testing-guide/guide/docs/intro/introduction.md

 <img src={anti} alt="Anti-pattern" width="300" />[^antipattern]

 I aimed to introduce unit testing in embedded software development to reduce the workload of manual testing and improve quality by catching bugs earlier.
 In fact, by implementing unit tests and CI in the products I manage, bugs were detected earlier during the implementation phase, rather than the pre-release system test phase.
 Coverage reports made it easy to verify whether branching conditions were fully covered, allowing us to quantify the quality of our tests.

+In order to review this inefficient testing structure, I introduced unit testing and CI[^ci] to the product I was in charge of to reduce the workload of manual testing and improve quality by catching bugs earlier.
+As a result, bugs were detected earlier during the implementation phase, rather than the pre-release system test phase.
+Coverage reports made it easy to verify whether branching conditions were fully covered, allowing us to quantify the quality of our tests.

 ## Team's Reactions